 Encourage Extra-Curricular Activities

 Extra-curricular activities will provide your child with an additional opportunity to meet new friends and practise communicating.
+Playing word games like Scrabble is another great way to develop your kid’s vocabulary, you can even use tools like Unscrambled Words to learn new words easily.
 There are a variety of other skills to be learnt by pursuing a hobby, so your child will become increasingly more confident as these skills progress.